welitonhs/go_barber_with_type_script/README.md

         [] - Last appointment on 17 pm.
       [] - The user can't make an appointment on an unavailable day and time.
       [] - The user can't make an appointment on past day and time.
-      [] - The user can't make an appointment with yourself.
+      [x] - The user can't make an appointment with yourself.

 ## Dependencies